AugurProject/augur-core/README.md

 	# min max categorical events - so max-min/numOutcomes is interval between outcome
 	# implement categorical in consensus fun + augur.se.
 	# event description chars limit
+	# don't need reprequired, do need rep reported to record participation
 	# what if a scalar has a .5 actual value outcome
 		# I suggest the null outcome be either scalarmin-1 or max+1
 	# what happens if a .5 disputed outcome in general?